seangovens/starter-hugo-academic/content/home/activities.md

     description: Interviewed undergraduate students whose studies were interrupted by the Russian invasion of Ukraine.
     organization: University of Toronto
     organization_url: ''
-    title: Volunteer - Summer Program for Students from Ukraine
+    title: Interviewer - Summer Program for Students from Ukraine
     url: https://web.cs.toronto.edu/summer-program-for-students-from-ukraine
   - date_start: '2018-10-16'
     description: 'Worked with a team to design a prototype of a shoulder-mounted robotic assistant.'